sthagen/usgs-geomag-algorithms/docs/residual/residuals.md

 ## Spreadsheet Absolutes Factory:
 Tool for gathering a single reading from a formatted spreadsheet.
 Output includes measurements and absolutes.
-Format examples can be found in the etc/ folder.
+Format examples can be found at https://code.usgs.gov/ghsc/geomag/geomag-algorithms/-/tree/master/etc/residual.

 ### Usage:
 ```python